-The pre-title teaser serves to bring those unfamiliar with the Firefly
+The pre-title teaser provides backstory for those unfamiliar with the Firefly

-The Universal logo changes to show ships leaving 25th Century Earth as the teacher's voiceover describes the exodus from "Earth that was" and the terraforming and colonization of the new 'verse'.
+TV series.
+The events in the teaser occur prior to the first episode of the TV series: The Universal logo changes to show ships leaving 25th Century Earth as a teacher's voice-over describes the exodus from "Earth that was" and the terraforming and colonization of planets in the new 'verse.'

-An introduction to the system government known as the Alliance follows, mentioning the war for system-wide control -- the War of Independence for the losing opposition, the Browncoats.
-This classroom scenario is seen to be the dream of River Tam (Summer Glau
+An introduction to the system government known as the Alliance follows, mentioning the war for system-wide control -- the War of Independence, as it's known to the losing opposition, the Browncoats.
+This classroom scenario is seen to be the memory or dream of River Tam (Summer Glau

 ), who is in a drugged sleep under confinement at the Alliance Academy facility, being groomed as some form of programmed assassin.
-We see River's brother, Dr. Simon Tam (Sean Maher
+River's brother, Dr. Simon Tam (Sean Maher

-), infiltrate the lab and free her; then we see the breakout was a security recording viewed after the event by the Operative (Chiwetel Ejiofor
+), infiltrates the lab and frees her, but the breakout was a security recording viewed after the event by the Operative (Chiwetel Ejiofor

 ).
-He has orders to deal with the security lapse and the project director's failure as well as to find and ensure River's return.
+He has orders to deal with the security lapse and the project director's failure as well as to find River and bring her back.

 The credit sequence, set eight months after the events of the teaser, introduces us to the "Firefly" class freighter Serenity,